Aquaculture & the Environment

 Fish and shellfish farmers—as well as state and federal regulatory agencies—take many precautions to prevent infection and transmission of pathogens and parasites (which are the agents that cause disease).
 At commercial hatcheries, juveniles are reared under carefully controlled conditions to prevent the introduction of disease-causing agents from outside sources.
 Before fish or shellfish are transferred to farm sites or released into the wild, veterinarians and other aquatic health professionals evaluate them to ensure that they are free of pathogens or parasites.
 Most states also have regulations requiring fish and shellfish to be screened before they are transferred to another site or released into the wild.

-Farmed fish are vaccinated against most of the diseases that have caused problems in the past.
+Farmed fish are vaccinated against some of the diseases that have caused problems in the past.
 Antibiotics are rarely used and, if required, their use is strictly regulated and always under the supervision of a veterinarian.

 Did you know?